dadhichharshit22/Hospital-Management-/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built on Next.js 14, the Hospital application stands as a comprehensive, full-stack platform for managing events.
-It serves as a hub, spotlighting diverse Hospital Website taking place globally.
-Featuring seamless payment processing through Stripe, you have the capability to purchase tickets for any event or even initiate and manage your own events.
+The Hospital application stands as a comprehensive, full-stack platform for managing events.
+It serves as a hub, spotlighting diverse Hospital Website taking place globally. you have the capability to purchase tickets for any Doctor or even initiate and manage your own Doctors.

 <a href="https://discord.com/invite/n6EdbFJ" target="_blank"><img src="https://github.com/sujatagunale/EasyRead/assets/151519281/618f4872-1e10-42da-8213-1d69e486d02e" /></a>